Pressure at infinity and strong positive recurrence in negative curvature: Variational and geometric pressures at infinity coincide

-Moreover, when $\widetilde K, F$ and $\eta$ are fixed, $\psi(\widetilde K, F, \eta, \alpha/R)$ tends monotonically to $0$ when $\alpha/R$ tends to $0$. \end{theo}
+Moreover, when $\tilde K, F$ and $\eta$ are fixed, $\psi(\tilde K, F, \eta, \alpha/R)$ tends monotonically to $0$ when $\alpha/R$ tends to $0$. \end{theo}

-Making $K$ grow to exhaust $ M$, we deduce the following corollary, which provides the second half of Theorem~\ref{th:ErgoPressure} (the first inequality $\delta_\Gamma^\infty(F)\le \Pvar^\infty(F)$ has been proved in Proposition~\ref{prop:first-inequality}). \begin{coro} Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature, and bounded first derivative of the curvature.
-Let $F$ be a Hölder potential on $T^1M$.
+Letting $K$ grow to exhaust $ M$, we deduce the following corollary, which provides the second half of Theorem~\ref{th:ErgoPressure} (the first inequality $\delta_\Gamma^\infty(F)\le \Pvar^\infty(F)$ has been proved in Proposition~\ref{prop:first-inequality}). \begin{coro} Let $F$ be a Hölder-continuous potential on $T^1M$.
 Let $(\mu_n)_{n\geq 0}\in(\mathcal{M}_{1}^F)^{\bbN}$ be a sequence of probability measures which converges in the vague topology to a measure $\mu$.
 Then

-In particular, when $\mu_n \rightharpoonup 0$, then $\displaystyle \limsup_{n\to +\infty} h_{KS}(\mu_n) + \int F \dd\mu_n \leq \delta_\Gamma^\infty(F)$, so that
+In particular, when $\mu_n \overset{\ast}{\rightharpoonup} 0$, then $\displaystyle \limsup_{n\to +\infty} \left( h_{KS}(\mu_n) + \int F \dd\mu_n \right) \leq \delta_\Gamma^\infty(F)$, so that

 \end{coro} \begin{proof} When $\delta_\Gamma(F)=\infty$, then $\delta_\Gamma^\infty(F)=\infty$ by Proposition~\ref{prop:infinite_pressure}, and the result is obvious.
 We can therefore assume that $\delta_\Gamma^\infty(F)<\infty$.
 We will deal with the case $\delta_\Gamma^\infty(F)>-\infty$, as the case $\delta_\Gamma^\infty(F)=-\infty$ can be treated similarly.